-As a leading communication services provider, CenturyLink has a number of important business assets.
+As a leading communication services provider, Lumen has a number of important business assets.
 However, the Company's most important asset is its reputation with customers, shareholders, business associates and the general public.
-The following section of our Code, Living the Unifying Principles with Our Company and Shareholders, describes what is expected of team members to help safeguard the Company's reputation and assets.
+The following section of our Code, Our Commitment to Ethics with our company and shareholders, describes what is expected of team members to help safeguard the Company's reputation and assets.